usaid-cs/yesterday-i-learned/random.md

 ![Drake](https://i.imgur.com/20fiqQR.jpg)

+- Wood (like 2x4) containing the core of the tree tends to warp much more easily.
+- "K-12" stands for "from kindergarten to the 12th grade".
+- ["Soaring"](https://news.ycombinator.com/item?id=23826176) quite often refers specifically to gliding (i.e. not flapping wings) while maintaining altitude.
+- Urns break.
+Ashes are usually wrapped in a plastic bag inside the urn.
+- DRM can be used to fingerprint users.
+[Reddit does it](https://news.ycombinator.com/item?id=23774394).
+- "Millenials" are also called [Gen Y](https://en.wikipedia.org/wiki/Generation_Z#/media/File:Generation_timeline.svg).
+The ones born between 2010 and 2025 are called "Gen Alphas".
+- All of the [top ten most powerful woman](https://en.wikipedia.org/wiki/Forbes_list_of_The_World%27s_100_Most_Powerful_Women) are from USA or the EU.
+- [Hadoop stores data in a compressed, schemaless format](https://www.youtube.com/watch?v=MfF750YVDxM).
+In hadoop, the database doesn't decide how to run your queries... the Java code does.
+The code finds optimal servers to serve each request.
+On one hand, storing tons of copies of data is a waste of space.
+On the other hand, reads (especially considering hadoop offers only eventual consistency) are really fast.
+- A columnar database has a [slight read advantage](https://www.youtube.com/watch?v=8KGVFB3kVHQ) if you know exactly the subset of columns you need to read.
+Theory is columnar databases don't need to read the entire row into memory, which may not be true for modern databases in practice.
+- Comments in a `.po` file [can](https://www.gnu.org/software/gettext/manual/html_node/Fuzzy-Entries.html) have [effects](https://stackoverflow.com/questions/15653093/what-does-fuzzy-mean-at-the-top-of-a-xgettext-generated-pot-file).
+They are called "special system comments", or in other languages, annotations.
 - Usually, when people die, they stay on the same planet.
 So they are always with you.
 - According to the book "Designing Data-Intensive Applications", Twitter fans out (creates for each follower) tweets, so anyone who follows you doesn't need to do a join to see your tweets... except for people with lots of followers, because a tweet from one of these people would mean having to write the same tweet millions of times.
 - It is not simply true that a database should not be used as a messaged queue.
 Redis (database used as queues) and Kafka (queue system with DB-like guarantees) are such data systems that blur the lines.